 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.

-The optional Panorama Route Tour will replace one of the days of game viewing included on the itinerary; therefore activity prices have already been adjusted accordingly.
+The optional Panorama Route Tour will replace one of the days of game viewing included on the itinerary; this activity needs to be pre-booked and pre-paid.